AP® Comparative Government & Politics Score Calculator 2026

 🎓 College Credit & Placement for AP Comparative Government

-AP Comparative Government is a smaller but highly regarded exam, taken by approximately 25,000 students annually.
+AP Comparative Government is a smaller but highly regarded exam, taken by approximately 27,000 students in recent years.
 It is especially valued for political science, international relations, and pre-law tracks:

 - Score of 5: Most universities grant 3-4 credit hours for Introduction to Comparative Politics.
 Many allow placement into upper-level political science courses (International Relations, Regional Studies, Political Economy).